B1aZer/vim/README.md

  ```

 # TODO #

+- text obj: js: from start of the line to ;
+- move to next indent
+- <leader>D delete from the left of var to the indent

 - Make use of folds.
 More useful folding.
 Learn bindings.
 Use marks.
 Use as text objects. https://www.linux.com/learn/vim-tips-folding-fun
 - Make standard paired bindings to all common commands, similar to unimpared